MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/demand-planning/users-access.md

 ## Set up row-level accessing data within the Demand planning app

-Users who have the *Demand Planning Contributor* role (but not *Demand Planning Manager* or *System Administrator*) can access the Demand planning app, but they can only view and edit data that they have been granted access to.
-This is controlled by row-level security, which is set up in the Demand planning app.
-For example, a user might only be granted access to the specific products or product families they manage.
-Or users might be restricted to only viewing data for a specific site or warehouse.
-By default, demand planning contributors can't see any data until they have been granted access to it.
+Users who have the *Demand Planning Contributor* role (but not *Demand Planning Manager* or *System Administrator*) can access the Demand planning app, but they can only view and edit data that they're granted access to.
+You control this access using *row-level security*, which is set up in the Demand planning app.
+For example, a user might only be granted access to the specific products or product families they manage; or they might be restricted to only viewing data for a specific site or warehouse.
+By default, demand planning contributors can't see any data until they are granted access to it by a row-level access rule.

 To set up row-level security, follow these steps: